JNP-Solutions/Slacken/README.md

 that will be indexed.

 Unlike with Kraken 2, genome sequence files may be needed even after index construction, for example during dynamic classification.
-Deleting them to save space is not recommended.
+Deleting them to save space is not recommended (i.e., avoid running `kraken2-build --clean`).

-As an alternative build process, we have included modified and optimised versions of the Kraken 2 build scripts in `scripts/k2`.
+#### Obtaining genomes with the provided build scripts

+As a hopefully faster and more reliable alternative to kraken2-build, we have included modified and optimised versions of the Kraken 2 build scripts in `scripts/k2` for downloading genomes and the taxonomy.
 Please refer to README.txt in that directory for more details.

-### Building the index
+#### Building the index

 ```
 ./slacken.sh  -p 2000 -k 35 -m 31 -t k2/taxonomy  taxonIndex mySlackenLib \